frnsys/half_earth/readme.md

 - `hes-engine` defines the model that drives the game.
 - `hes-game` is the game itself, which is mostly a visual layer over the engine.
 - `hes-editor` is an editor to change parts of the game/engine, e.g. what projects are available, their parameters, etc, and is used to build custom `.world` files that can be loaded into new games.
-- `hector-rs` is our adapted version of the [Hector simple climate model](https://jgcri.github.io/hector/).

-The original version of the game ran purely in the browser, except for some auxiliary components (share image generation, logging, etc).
-This newer version relaxes that requirement so that more is handled on the server (e.g. running Hector) but it's bundled together more seamlessly.
+We also include [a version](https://github.com/frnsys/hector-wasm) of the [Hector simple climate model](https://jgcri.github.io/hector/) that we've adapted to run in the browser.
+The process for building Hector for WASM is complicated so pre-compiled versions are included here.

 ## Setup